graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/interfaces.md

 ## ResolveType

 An alternate to using `IsTypeOf` is implementing `ResolveType` on the Interface or Union.
-The major difference is `ResolveType` is required to be exhastive.
+The major difference is `ResolveType` is required to be exhaustive.
 If you add another type that implements an Interface you are required to alter the Interface for that new type to be resolved.

 > If a type implements `ResolveType` then any `IsTypeOf` implementation is ignored.